pascalandy/dummy/dummy.md

 ## Chapter 39

 Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.
 Someday is not.
 Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.
-Someday is not :)